woowa-techcamp-2020/market-jhaemin-naamoonoo/README.md

 To implement dynamic ui, the [transform](https://developer.mozilla.org/en/docs/Web/CSS/transform), [transition](https://developer.mozilla.org/en/docs/Web/CSS/transition), and [animation](https://developer.mozilla.org/en/docs/Web/CSS/animation) are the related css property.

-**Transition**
-Transition is used for enabling you to define the transition between two states of an element.
+- **Transition** is used for enabling you to define the transition between two states of an element.

-**Transform**
-Transform property lets you rotate, scale, skew, or translate an element which means actullay changing the element.
+- **Transform** property lets you rotate, scale, skew, or translate an element which means actullay changing the element.

-**Animation**
-Compared to transform or transition, Animation can specify change by using @keyframes. keyframes detailize the transition and depend on each status using `from` and `to` statement or specifying the each `%`'s status.
+- **Animation:** Compared to transform or transition, Animation can specify change by using @keyframes. keyframes detailize the transition and depend on each status using `from` and `to` statement or specifying the each `%`'s status.

 ```css
 @keyframes springZoomOut {